 CAPT.
 C. WHITNEY SHEELY, production manager of Radio Release Ltd., Hollywood transcription producers, resigned June 5 to establish Radioad Service, Hollywood.
 Betty Woods, executive secretary of Radio Release, will fill his place.
-Radioad Service will act as a program agency for radio with complete script servand transcription facilities. will not engage in a general agency
+Radioad Service will act as a program agency for radio with complete script service and transcription facilities.
+It will not engage in a general agency business.